 Pages

 E.S.
-Thomson looks back on the gruesome and bloody history of Scottish medicine
+Thomson looks back on the gruesome history of Scottish medicine

 [This article by E.S.
 Thomson previously appeared on 03 September 2016 in the Daily Record]